 Habby has a BA degree in Journalism from Northern Illinois University, Political Science from The University of Central Florida University and an MBA from the University of Edinburgh.

 Murray joined Stag Energy in 2010 to support the establishment of the Watt Power initiative.
 He led the development and planning of the Hirwaun Power gas-fired generation project and has subsequently focused on strategy, commercial origination and financial structuring.
 He has trained in project finance and analysis to underpin Stag Energy initiatives in finance, markets and regulation.
 Murray has an honours degree in Physics from The University of Edinburgh where he specialised in sub atomic, nuclear and quantum physics.

 Nick joined Stag Energy in 2013 as a Project Manager to lead the Millbrook OCGT DCO programme and took a leading role in developing a portfolio of distribution connected generation projects.

 With a strong background in analysis and research, his previous project work provided the genesis of his interest in the energy sector from geothermal exploration and studies of plate tectonics in East Africa.

 Since joining Stag Energy, Nick has gained experience in a wide spectrum of project development work including land acquisition, connections, planning and conceptual design.

 Nick has a B.Sc. and a Ph.D. in Geophysics from The University of Edinburgh

-Collette joined Stag Energy in 2016 and is a qualified business advisor with over 16 years experience of business support in various industries, including working as a business mentor at Edinburgh Chamber of Commerce.
+Collette joined Stag Energy in 2016 and is a qualified business advisor with extensive experience of business support in various industries, including working as a business mentor at Edinburgh Chamber of Commerce.